Gias-uddin-vuiya/search/README.md

 ## 🙏 Acknowledgments
 Special thanks to:

-- **CS50x Team**: For providing an excellent introduction to computer science and inspiring me to create this project.
+- **CS50 Web Programming with Python and JavaScript** for providing the motivation and structure for this project.

-- **David J. Malan and the Harvard CS50 Team**: For inspiring thousands of students with world-class content.
+- **David J. Malan** and the CS50 team for inspiring thousands of students with world-class content.

+- **Google** for UI inspiration.
 ---
 ## 📜✨ License
 This project is licensed under the [MIT License](/search/LICENSE)